 Frankly speaking, both approaches are weak and ineffective considering the current scenario where customers now are bombarded with tons of competitive products and services all offering similar incentive packages.
 There is no clear motivation for the user to stay with a specific telecom brand.
 There is absolutely zero differentiation.
 Clearly, there is a need to move beyond this antiquated method…and a telecommunications loyalty program can be the first step in that attempt.

-Indeed, from Annex Cloud’s own client experience and data, we’ve seen that within the first ten months a telecommunications loyalty program will decrease churn by 12%.
+From Annex Cloud’s own client experience and data, we’ve seen that within the first ten months a telecommunications loyalty program will decrease churn by 12%.

 Let’s see why telecommunications loyalty programs can be so beneficial, and what it takes to reach that success.